 What’s “wrong” with the animals?
 Where are they from?
 Will they be released back into the wild?

 The majority of wildlife in our care are permanent, non-releasable residents that have been placed at the park for a variety of reasons, including human dependence, illegal human possession, as orphans, or with permanent injuries or amputations.
 Sources for these animals include wildlife rehabilitators, law enforcement, and other captive wildlife facilities.
 Our animals are generally not undergoing rehabilitation - they are here because they cannot survive in the wild and should not be released.
 They are given a place to live safely at the MWP, while serving as ambassadors for their species, educating thousands annually about Maine’s native wildlife.

 What do the animals eat and how many times a day?

 The park has herbivorous, omnivorous, and carnivorous animals.
 The diets therefore range from ‘browse’ - leaves, buds and twigs of woody shrubs and trees, to red meat, chicken, and mice!
 Road killed deer and moose are utilized for the carnivores whenever available.
 Most of the park wildlife is fed once a day but feed times, quantities, and techniques vary considerably.

 How much do the park’s largest animals weigh?

 You probably guessed that the Park’s moose take the title of largest and heaviest.
 Ranging from 700 to 900 pounds, the park’s adult moose are huge mammals.
-Second place belongs to the park’s boar, or male black bear, weighing in at over 450 pounds.

 What happens to the park wildlife in the winter?